DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |SleepTalkOn| replace:: speak even when asleep
 .. |SpeakFaster| replace:: increase the speech rate
 .. |SpeakHigher| replace:: increase the speech pitch
-.. |SpeakLeft| replace:: pan the speech more to the left
+.. |SpeakLeft| replace:: adjust the speech balance more to the left
 .. |SpeakLouder| replace:: increase the speech volume
 .. |SpeakLower| replace:: decrease the speech pitch
-.. |SpeakRight| replace:: pan the speech more to the right
+.. |SpeakRight| replace:: adjust the speech balance more to the right
 .. |SpeakSlower| replace:: decrease the speech rate
 .. |SpeakSofter| replace:: decrease the speech volume
 .. |SpeechOff| replace:: disable speech